Partial Excitation in Parameter Learning: Preliminaries

 Next, based on the designed online algorithm, consider solving the following distributed parameter estimation problem.
 Assume that there are $N$ measurements

-with $N$ corresponding local estimators, None of which possessing local regressors ${\phi_i} \in \mathbb{R}^n$ that are persistently exciting.
-More precisely, each local regressor lacks persistency of excitation of order $q_i$, {\it i.e.},
+with $N$ corresponding local estimators, none of which possessing local regressors ${\phi_i} \in \mathbb{R}^n$ that are persistently exciting.
+More precisely, each local regressor lacks persistency of excitation of order $q_i$, {\it i.e.}, {

-with both $\varPhi_{ia}$ and $\varPhi_{ib}$ positive semidefinite matrices of rank $n-q_i$.
-This implies that a local estimator can measure and estimate the parameter only in a subspace, {\it i.e.}, its identifiable subspace.
-As a result, the {\bf{second aim}} is to design a distributed learning strategy such that each local estimator can produce an estimate ${\hat \theta _i}(t) \in \mathbb{R}^n$ for the parameter in the whole space,{\it i.e.}, \begin{enumerate} \item[3)] ${\hat \theta _i}(t)$ exponentially converges to $\theta$ for all $i\in {\cal N}$, in the absence of measurement noises, and, \item[4)] ${\hat \theta _i}(t)$ exponentially converges to a neighborhood of $\theta$ for all $i\in {\cal N}$, in the presence of measurement noises. \end{enumerate} Ih following, distributed cooperation means that each local estimator communicates only with one or several of the others, according to a directed graph defined later on.
+with $k_{ia}$ and $k_{ib}$ two positive reals, and $\varPhi_{i}$ a real orthogonal projection matrix of rank $n-q_i$.} This implies that a local estimator can measure and estimate the parameter only in a subspace, {\it i.e.}, its {PE} subspace.
+As a result, the {\bf{second objective}} is to design a distributed cooperation strategy such that each local estimator can produce an estimate ${\hat \theta _i}(t) \in \mathbb{R}^n$ for the parameter in the whole space, {\it i.e.}, \begin{enumerate} \item[3)] ${\hat \theta _i}(t)$ exponentially converges to $\theta$ for all $i\in {\cal N}$, in the absence of measurement noise, and, \item[4)] ${\hat \theta _i}(t)$ exponentially converges to a neighborhood of $\theta$ for all $i\in {\cal N}$, in the presence of measurement noise. \end{enumerate} Here, distributed cooperation means that each local estimator communicates only with one or several neighbors, over a communication network modeled by a directed graph as defined in the following section.